She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Sentence Writing.

-My Sentence Writing Lessons Guide Books 1-3 are teaching manuals for working with sentences using eight different lenses (activities): writing by dictation, proofing, mapping, diagramming, revising, imitating, combining, and recasting.
-These are activities are fabulous for practicing applied grammar to improve writing skills.
-Knowing grammar also impacts comprehension.
+My Sentence Writing Lessons Guide Books 1-3 are teaching manuals for working with sentences using eight different lenses (activities): writing (from dictation or copying), proofing, mapping, diagramming, revising, imitating, combining, and recasting.
+These activities are fabulous for practicing applied grammar to improve writing skills and comprehension of text.
 The lessons are designed for one sentence a week, 5-10 minutes a day per lens (activity).
-Links to sample pages are here under NEW ITEM.
+Links to sample pages are on my Professional Development Center, here under NEW ITEM.
 In the guides, instruction is scripted with answer keys, so even if you think you have weak grammar skills, you can do the teaching and do it well.
+Students are encouraged to use their notebook from Grammar Boot Camps 1 & 2.

 “Sentence Studies 101” is a course I wrote about identifying and correcting fragments and run-ons.
 It is also about sentence combining.
-The lessons can be used at any level, grade 4 and above.
-There are ten lessons; each lesson will probably take a couple days.
+The lessons can be used at any level, especially grade 4 and above.
+There are ten lessons; each lesson will probably take a couple days

 — Cursive.

-And check out my Cursive Handwriting course.
-I also have copybooks for students to practice.
+Check out my Cursive Handwriting course.
+I have a unique approach to teaching cursive letter formation and connections.
+I teach students how to write with cursive in just twenty-five lessons.
+I also have copybooks for students to use for daily practice.
 Currently these are all scripture passages.
 Contact me if you are interested in either the cursive version or the manuscript version.

 Snapshot from Cursive Handwriting lesson

-Which grade levels are these foundation literacy courses?
-Remember, I said we don’t worry about grade levels.
-In developing my courses, I strictly followed a sequence that builds knowledge and skills.
+Which grade levels are these foundation literacy courses for?
+Remember, I wrote to not worry about grade levels when enrolling your student(s) in a course.
+Match them to a course based on the level of their skills.
+In developing my courses, I strictly follow a sequence that builds knowledge and skills.
 Any reference to grade levels is simply a suggestion to provide a common ground for reviewing material.
-You can use these courses at any grade level and across multiple grade levels, individually or as a whole group.
+Keep in mind that you can use my courses at any grade level and across multiple grade levels, individually or as a whole group regardless of differences in age or skill levels.

 When you invite me to share the language load with you, it makes homeschooling so much easier.
 You do not have to wonder about things like: